 This course is an opportunity for students who already have woodworking skills to engage in self-directed, sophisticated woodworking.
-They will be given some challenging problems by the instructor, but will spend most of their time using a variety of woodworking materials and methods, including problem solving methods, to create their own designs in wood.
-Some other materials and techniques may also be employed, such as soldering and sandblasting
+Students will be provided challenging problems and will spend most of their time using a variety of materials, woodworking methods, and problem-solving strategies to create their own designs.
+Other materials and techniques may also be employed, such as soldering and sandblasting.